What Are the Best Indoor Playgrounds in Koh Samui?

 Location: Unikids

 UniKids is a lovely indoor spot for younger kids.
-It’s bright, clean, and filled with creative play corners and beautiful wooden Montessori toys.
-Everything feels thoughtfully chosen and well-maintained.
+It’s bright, clean, and filled with thoughtfully chosen play corners and beautiful wooden Montessori toys.
+Everything feels well-maintained and intentional, none of that battered plastic feel you get at some other places.
+I also love the small snack station stocked with grapes, watermelon, and water.
+Simple, but the kids appreciate it.

 5. Clever Kids Samui